Mendota Heights in Dakota County, Minnesota — The American Midwest (Upper Plains)

 Erected 1922 by Mendota Chapter of the Daughters of the American Revolution.

 Location.
 44° 52.702′ N, 93° 10.114′ W. Marker is in Mendota Heights, Minnesota, in Dakota County.
 Marker can be reached from the intersection of Pilot Knob Road (County Road 31) and Acacia Boulevard.
+Marker is in Acacia Park Cemetery.
 Touch for map.
-Marker is in Acacia Park Cemetery.
 Marker is at or near this postal address: 2151 Pilot Knob Road, Saint Paul MN 55120, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-United States War Veterans Memorial (about 800 feet away, measured in a direct line); Mendota / Sibley House (approx. 0.4 miles away); St. Peter's Church Mendota Work Camp No. 1 (approx. 0.6 miles away); General Henry Hastings Sibley (approx. 0.6 miles away); "Where the Waters Meet" (approx. 0.7 miles away); Faribault House (approx. 0.7 miles away); Sibley House Historic Site (approx. 0.7 miles away).
+At least 8 other markers are within walking United States War Veterans Memorial (about 800 feet away, measured in a direct line); Mendota / Sibley House (approx. 0.4 miles away); St. Peter's Church (approx. half a mile away); Mendota Work Camp No. 1 (approx. 0.6 miles away); General Henry Hastings Sibley (approx. 0.6 miles away); "Where the Waters Meet" (approx. 0.7 miles away); Faribault House (approx. 0.7 miles away); Sibley House Historic Site (approx. 0.7 miles away).
 Touch for a list and map of all markers in Mendota Heights.

 Also see . . .